Wiviart/CSharp_Design-Patterns/Structure Patterns/Object/Composite/README.md

 ## Applicability
 Use the Composite pattern when

 • you want to represent part-whole hierarchies ofobjects.

-• you want clients to be able to ignore the difference between compositionsof objects and individual objects.Clients will treat all objectsin the composite structure uniformly.
+• you want clients to be able to ignore the difference between compositions of objects and individual objects.
+Clients will treat all objectsin the composite structure uniformly.

 ![alt text](image.png)